FareedaThan/Face_recognition_opencv/README.md

 # Face recognition

 Applying face-recognition module to detect face boundary and calculate the similarity.
-This application will be comparing registered facial images with the input image from webcam and recording in real time.
+This basic application will be comparing registered facial images with the input image from webcam and recording in real time.